andrewhtsai/Interactive-Lab-Hub/Lab 1/README.md

 **Summarize feedback from your partners here.**

 Feedback - in general, others thought it was a good idea, especially with the gesture-based functionality.
-Grace: It would be good if it signified whether something was burning, which would help with cooking and also keep track of things that may need to be taken off the stove.
+Grace Tan: It would be good if it signified whether something was burning, which would help with cooking and also keep track of things that may need to be taken off the stove.
-Caitlin: A motion sensor could be integrated to let people passing the stove know if burners are still on or if pans are hot so they don't bump into a hot pan or leave a burner on unintentionally.
+Caitlin Stanton: A motion sensor could be integrated to let people passing the stove know if burners are still on or if pans are hot so they don't bump into a hot pan or leave a burner on unintentionally.
-Sujith: It would be great if the device took mic input as well; you could tell the device to read temperature for a specific burner when you're facing away from the stove, which would be very helpful for multitasking.
+Sujith Naapa Ramesh: It would be great if the device took mic input as well; you could tell the device to read temperature for a specific burner when you're facing away from the stove, which would be very helpful for multitasking.

 ## Make it your own